stevebeer/openvpn-server/README.md

 input in another series of identification fields, which you can again ignore if you like; make sure you again leave the challenge field blank.
 The script will then ask again whether you want to sign the client certificate and commit; press 'y' for both.
-You'll then be asked to enter the pass phrase you just entered in order to encrypt the client key, and immediately after to choose another pass phrase for the encrypted key - if you're normal, just use the same one.
+You'll then be asked to enter the pass phrase you just chose in order to encrypt the client key, and immediately after to choose another pass phrase for the encrypted key - if you're normal, just use the same one.
 After this, the script will assemble the client .ovpn file and place it in your home directory to make it easy to access using SFTP or SCP, which you'll need to do to move the profile to your client machine.